markcmurphy/devdocs-portal/Customers.md

 The main distinction between Customers V2 and V3 is you can only manage certain resources using either API.

-V2 Customers API allows you to manage the following resources:
+Resources that can be managed using the V2 Customers API:
 * Customers
 * Customer Addresses
 * Customer Groups
 * Customer Passwords

-V3 Customers API allows you to manage the following:
+Resources that can be managed using the V3 Customers API:
+* Customers
 * Customer Addresses
-* Cusrtomer Attributes
+* Customer Attributes
 * Customer Form Fields
 * Customer Consent